timhunt/moodle-editor_ousupsub/readme.md

 That is how you read the behat tests and how you know what to expect the editor to do.

-Libraries: Imported from the atto readme
+## Third-party code

-The editor relies heavily on the rangy software library.
+Thanks to the creators of the rangy software library, which we use.

 1)  Rangy (version 1.2.3)
     * Download the latest stable release;